Plane Polarization in Comptonization process : a Monte Carlo study

 \section{Modulation curve in perpendicular plane of incident photon for $\theta <$ 25$\degree$: a detector working principle}

-In this section, we examine the case of section \ref{theta_0}, and are interested to find the range of $\theta$ in which the polarization properties of incident photons can be derived from the modulation curve of scattered photons.
+In this section, we examine the result of section \S\ref{theta_0}, and are interested to find the range of $\theta$ in which the polarization properties of incident photons can be derived from the modulation curve of scattered photons.
 Motivation for this exercise is that the cross section is maximum for $\theta = 0$ for polarized/ unpolarized photons of any energy (see Figure \ref{fig:sigm-pol}, \ref{fig:sigm-unpol} respectively).
-Thus it is expected practically that for some range of $\theta$ ($> 0$), the polarization properties of scattered photons at $\theta = 0$ will dominant over that range of scattered photons.
+Thus it is expected practically that on average upto some range of $\theta$ ($> 0$), the polarization properties of scattered photons at $\theta = 0$ will dominant over that range of scattered photons.
 We find that for $\theta < 25\degree$ (or $\theta \equiv [0,25\degree]$) one can adequately predict the polarization properties of $k$ with using the modulation curve for the $k'$.